 Recognition and treatment of 5 types of shock

 Basic wound management – soft tissue injuries & burns

 Common medical conditions.
 Management of diarrhoea

-Tropical problems – heat illness, malaria, bites and stings
+Tropical problems – heat illness, malaria, bites & stings

 History taking revisited

 Approach to illness – pearls and pitfalls

 Practical – administering local anaesthetic, use of Steri-Strips, using staples and glue